Intensities of all fine-structure resolved rovibrational electric quadrupole absorption lines in

 \section{Acknowledgments}

 We thank Ioulli Gordon for bringing our attention to the issue of unphysical saturation of the high-overtone transitions and for his suggestions regarding the comparison of our \textit{E2} data with the HITRAN \textit{M1} data.
-M.G. was supported by the Polish Ministry of Science through Project No. PN/01/0229/2022 under the ``Per{\l}y Nauki'' program.
+M.G. was supported by the Polish Ministry of Science and Higher Education through Project No. PN/01/0229/2022 under the ``Per{\l}y Nauki'' program.
 H.J. was supported by the National Science Centre in Poland through Project No. 2019/35/B/ST2/01118.
 P.W. was supported by the National Science Centre in Poland through Project No. 2022/46/E/ST2/00282.
 For the purpose of Open Access, the authors has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.
 We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2024/017376.
-Calculations have been partially carried out using resources provided by the Wroclaw Center for Networking and Supercomputing (\url{http://wcss.pl}) (Grant No. 294).
+Created using resources provided by Wroclaw Centre for Networking and Supercomputing (\url{http://wcss.pl}).